sal55/langs/README.md

 * Devoid of most modern new features - except for those I consider worth having and easy to understand, use and implement
 * A focus on having what I consider to be fundamental features that many now lack, especially in the scripting language

+### mcc.c

+This file that sometimes appears is a version of my C-subset compiler, transpiled to OS-agnostic C code, that someone is using.
+It's how updates are made available.

 ### Characteristics of my Tools

 * Single-file, self-contained executables